VirgilSecurity/virgil-crypto-x/README.md

 This will fetch dependencies into a *Carthage/Checkouts* folder inside your project's folder.
 Then, drag and drop VirgilCrypto.xcodeproj and VirgilCryptoAPI.xcodeproj from corresponding folders inside Carthage/Checkouts folder to your Xcode Project Navigator sidebar.

-Next, on your application targets’ “General” settings tab, in the “Embedded Binaries” section add following frameworks from subprojects:
+Next, on your application target's “General” settings tab, in the “Embedded Binaries” section add following frameworks from subprojects:
  - VirgilCryptoAPI
  - VirgilCryptoApiImpl
  - VirgilCrypto